phillipad7/helpers/README.md

 # helpers

+## UPDATE on 2022-03-02

+* Refined the code with more helper functions and parameters

 ## review_copy_audit_file.py
 1. Read an excel sheet with a single column contains file information( mostly clamaintID.caseID, with some exceptions)
 2. Generate qva\qcom path